aiogram/aiogram/docs2/api/types/index.rst

 Types
 #####

-All types is also wrapped with `pydantic <https://pydantic-docs.helpmanual.io/>`_ and placed in `aiogram.api.types` package.
+All types is also wrapped with `pydantic <https://pydantic-docs.helpmanual.io/>`_ and placed in `aiogram.types` package.
 In this place makes some more differences with official documentations:

 - name :attr:`from` was renamed to :attr:`from_user` in due to :attr:`from` is an `keyword in python <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`_